P1sec/MCC_MNC/README.md

 ```

-The following one-liner can be used to update the whole dataset:
+The following one-liner can be used to update the whole final dataset:
 ```
 $ ./parse_wikipedia_tables.py -j -p && $ ./parse_worldfactbook_infos.py -j -p && ./gen_dataset.py
 ```

 Now you can use those dictionnaries to get precise information for any MCC, MNC,
-MSISDN prefix, and related geographical information !
+MSISDN prefix, and related geographical information.

 Finally, 3 little command-line tools are provided to make direct use of the
 extracted and engineered dataset: